-- Consider your surface and whether you will place it on a hard surface or soft ground such as a grassy area.
-Placing outdoor wood furniture on hard surfaces can help protect from dreaded furniture destroyers such as rot or mildew.
+Consider your surface and whether you will place it on a hard surface or soft ground, such as a grassy area.
+Placing outdoor wood furniture on hard surfaces can help protect it from dreaded furniture destroyers such as rot or mildew.
 It might be better to choose resin or metal over wood if you plan to place your patio set on the soft ground.

 Best Outdoor Wood Furniture Choices: